Marilyn Mower steps on board Admiral’s unconventional 55-metre superyacht Geco, discovering the indoor-outdoor lifestyle on offer...

 One glance, and this 55-metre yacht serves notice that she has no intention of being a copy or derivative of anything.
-Geco – and yes, that is how it is spelled, because it is the owner’s nickname and not a bug-eyed lizard – is the most recent delivery by Admiral, part of The Italian Sea Group.
+Geco – and yes, that is how it is spelled, because it is the owner’s nickname and not a bug-eyed lizard – is one of the most recent deliveries by Admiral, part of The Italian Sea Group.

 Admiral refers to Geco as the first of its S-Force line but, in reality, she is in a class of one.
 The yacht started on what was intended to be a 52.9-metre semi-displacement aluminium hull platform, but is so customised for her eventual owner – something that happens often within The Italian Sea Group – that series or no, Geco will remain unique.

 The story began when Admiral designed a model it labelled S-Force and attracted a customer who began the project but was unable to see it to completion, according to Michel Chryssicopoulos, global managing partner of IYC.
 That left the yard in possession of a hull, which at that time featured a typical enclosed stern and a reverse bow.